MobileTeleSystems/syncmaster/README.rst

 Goals
 -----

-* Make moving data between databases and file systems as simple as possible
+* Make transfering data between databases and file systems as simple as possible
-* Provide a lot of builtin connectors to move data in heterogeneous environment
+* Provide a lot of builtin connectors to transfer data in heterogeneous environment
 * RBAC and multitenancy support

 Non-goals
 ---------

 * This is not a backup system
-* Only batch. no streaming
 * This is not a CDC solution
+* Only batch, no streaming

 .. documentation